 - Fabric placement and garment construction

-- Materials list or Bill of Material (BOM)
+- Materials list or bill of materials (BOM)

 - Seam-to-seam measurements

 Sounds like a lot of work, doesn’t it?
-But don’t get discouraged just yet.
+Don’t get discouraged just yet.
 With our step-by-step instructions, you will overcome the initial confusion and create a transparent dialogue with your clothing manufacturer.

-Your tech pack should start with a black and white flat sketch that shows the front and back view of the garment.
-Make it as simple as possible, and do not use any colour.
-You can also create digitised sketches on software such as Adobe Illustrator to create your images.
+Your tech pack should start with a black and white flat sketch that shows the front and back views of the garment.
+Make it as simple as possible, and do not use any color.
+You can also create digitized sketches with software such as Adobe Illustrator to create your images.

 Further information: The Role of Computer-aided Design in the Tech Pack Template